Federal Solar Tax Credit Ends December 31, 2025 — What Californians Need to Know

 What Homeowners Can Do Now

-What to Do | Why It Matters |
+| What to Do | Why It Matters |

-Move quickly | You must complete the install by 12/31/25 to qualify for the full credit |
+| Move quickly | You must complete the install by 12/31/25 to qualify for the full credit. |

-Consider leases or PPAs | These remain eligible through 2027, and may offer simpler path to solar |
+| Consider leases or PPAs | Remain eligible through 2027 and can be a simpler path to solar savings. |

-Weigh storage separately | Batteries still qualify through 2032—can reduce dependency on utilities |
+| Weigh storage separately | Batteries still qualify through 2032 and reduce dependency on PG&E. |

-Talk to a tax advisor | Some may qualify for other deductions or timing strategies |
+| Talk to a tax advisor | Some households may qualify for additional deductions or timing strategies. |

 Bottom Line